dave-shanahan/Hotwire-quote-editor/README.md

 This project is a follow along for the [hotwire](https://hotwired.dev/) tutorial from [hotrails.dev](https://www.hotrails.dev/)

+## Screenshot of Quotes index page

 ![demo 1 of Hotwire app](demo_1.png)

+## Screenshot of Quotes show page

 ![demo 2 of Hotwire app](demo_2.png)